 When it comes to choosing a personal protection dog trainer, look for one with an excellent reputation who is trusted by homeowners, law enforcement, and military alike.

 Here are the top 5 things to look for in a dog training professional.

 1. Obedience Training

 This can be done through obedience exercises as well as on an obedience course.
 Training a dog to obey commands is really the foundation on which everything else is built.
-Especially for police departments and military, it is vital that a K9 can obey commands in any situation, even with multiple distractions happening at once.
+Especially for police departments and the military, it is vital that a K9 can obey commands in any situation, even with multiple distractions happening at once.

 Part of obedience training involves teaching the dog not to follow its instinct to eat the treat on the floor in front of him, but instead to wait patiently for his master’s command.
 Self-control and obedience exercises should be practiced over and over with the dog until the results are impeccable.

-Tip: Look for a trainer who not only makes progress with your dog, but can also adapt to the dog’s learning style and response to rewards.
+Tip: Look for a trainer who not only makes progress with your dog but can also adapt to the dog’s learning style and response to rewards.